 Mosteiros

 If you still have doubts, wait until the sun starts setting.
-This town is known for its mesmerizing multicolor sunset, giving its viewers a taste of magic.
+This town is known for its mesmerizing multicolored sunset, giving its viewers a taste of magic.

 Ponta da Ferraria

-Visitors must plan their visit during low tide and when the sea conditions are suitable to enjoy the warm waters fully.
+Visitors should plan their visit for low tide and when sea conditions are suitable to enjoy the warm waters fully.
 This is an opportunity to witness the Azores’ volcanic origins and dip in a natural hot spring in the Atlantic Ocean.

 Complementary Information